401 East Main Street

 Open Monday through Friday 8:00 AM - 5:00 PM

 NOTICE OF MEETING:

-The Property Tax Assessment Board of Appeals will hold scheduled Appeal Hearings on Thursday, October 22, 2020 at 8:30 A.M. in the Lower Level Conference Room of the Wayne County Annex Building.
+The Property Tax Assessment Board of Appeals will hold scheduled Appeal Hearings on Thursday, March 25, 2021 at 8:30 A.M. in the Lower Level Conference Room at the Wayne County Annex Building.

 The Assessor’s Office is responsible for estimating the value of your property, expressed as its taxable or assessed value.
 Assessments are based on guidelines and regulations enacted by state legislators and adopted by the Indiana Department of Local Government Finance.
 This is accomplished by discovering, listing and calculating.
 The county assessor then certifies assessed values of real and personal property to the county auditor for taxes.
 We serve as the secretary of the County Property Tax Assessment Board of Appeals within the county.
 The County Assessor works closely with the Department of Local Government Finance, which adopts the rules for assessing of property in Indiana.
 We also answer taxpayer’s questions and assist appraisers, realtors, insurance agencies and lending brokers with property information daily.
 We are responsible for all exemption and sales disclosure filings.
 Wayne County is divided into fifteen townships and 34 taxing districts with a total of 35,010 real estate parcels and 4342 personal property parcels.
 Wayne Township has an elected assessor who works with the County Assessor to maintain fair and accurate property information.

 The annual date of assessment is January 1st of each given year.
 On this date, the total value of each person’s real and personal property is assessed for tax levy purposes for the current year.